Key Values of Controlling Your Listings | Yext Hitchhikers Platform

 Think about the example from the last unit where you asked 10 people where a particular restaurant is and received the same answer from all of them.
 Receiving the same answer from all 10 people leads you to a high degree of confidence in the answer.
 Now imagine asking that same question but received 10 different answers?
 Now you likely feel less confident about which answer is correct, because of the variety of answers.

 If search engines receive different signals about your brand from multiple sources, they will feel less confident and therefore, less likely to show your brand in search.
 Every publisher matters, and can contribute to your brand’s SEO-equity.
-You can learn more about SEO in the Intro to SEO module .
+You can learn more about SEO in the .